sec-research-at/silentbridgelite/README.md

 - Automatic cleanup and state restoration on failure
 - Support for 802.1x reauthentication forcing
 - Automatic tool installation for multiple package managers
+- Autostart configuration for system boot (systemd and SysVinit)

 ## Requirements